Special Educational Needs & Disabilities

-Creative Futures has delivered a number of specialist music and arts programmes in Special Schools, and in particular with deaf children of primary and secondary age.
+Creative Futures delivers specialist arts programmes with children in mainstream and special schools, and has a particular focus on deaf children of primary and secondary age.

 Other S.E.N.D. projects